Snowboarding Safety Tips for first-Timers

 • Helmet: Non-Negotiable.
 We’ve seen helmets take hits that would have been game-ending without them.
 Period.
 Don’t be a hero; protect your brain.

-• Boots and Bindings: Fit is King.
+• Boots and Bindings: If you’re beginner, fit is King.
 Rental boots can be a gamble.
-If possible, invest on your own.
+If possible, invest on your own pair.
 Ill-fitting boots lead to discomfort and poor control.
-Bindings should be snug, but not cutting off circulation.
-We once spent a whole day with bindings that were too loose.
-It was like trying to control a runaway shopping cart.
+Bindings should be snug but not cutting off circulation.

 • Proper Clothing: Layers, Layers, Layers.
 Forget looking fashionable; focus on function.
 Waterproof and breathable is essential.
 We’ve learned the hard way that cotton is your enemy.
 You get wet and cold, and your day is ruined.